RandomNoun7/scrum_master_notes/scrum_team.md

 - Interaction
   - All ideas will be considered equally and thoughtfully
   - Team members will ask for help as soon as they know they need it
-  - Keep their commitments to eachother
+  - Keep their commitments to each other
-  - Holding eachother accountable to the team norms
+  - Holding each other accountable to the team norms
 - Communication
   - Everyone will speak respectfully
-  - And thank eachother for contributions
+  - And thank each other for contributions
 - Meeting Interaction
-  - Device Usage (Only with team concensus?)
+  - Device Usage (Only with team consensus?)
   - Meetings must start and end on time
   - Preferred hours for meetings
 - Decision making
-  - Standards for concensus
+  - Standards for consensus
   - Voting rules
   - Tie breakers.
 All team members are expected to honor decisions.
 - Conflict Resolution